michogar/mapbox-redux/README.md

 ```

 With the `applyMiddleware` function from Redux we apply our `MapboxGLRedux.mapMiddleware` to our store.
 Now we are able
-to launch `mapActions` and our map state we'll be modified with them.
+to launch `mapActions` and our map state will be modified with them.

 Every action must be linked to the map.
 The `ReduxMapControl` has a `MapActionCreators` attribute that returns the whole
-actions but already linked.
-So, we must instantiate the control with the `mapId` before get the actions through
+actions, but already synced.
+So, we must instantiate the control with the `mapId` before we get the actions through
 the `MapActionCreators`.

 ```